Rotterdam in the Netherlands will host the 2021 Eurovision Song Contest

 Rotterdam Ahoy has been selected to host guests from around the world for the event.
 The semi-finals are scheduled to take place Tuesday, May 18 and Thursday, May 20.
 The Grand Final of the 2021 Eurovision Song Contest is scheduled to be held Saturday, May 22.

-- Internal Selection: The broadcaster selected the act and the song.
+- Internal Selection: The broadcaster selects the act and the song.

-- National Final: The broadcaster held a one-off competition to determine their act and song.
+- National Final: The broadcaster holds a one-off competition to determine their act and song.

-- Festival: The broadcaster held a slightly longer competition, usually with one or two semi-finals and a grand final.
-Sometimes the competition took place over the course of a week (Italy’s Sanremo or Albania’s Festivali i Këngës) or over a couple of weekends (Portugal’s Festival da Cancão or Iceland’s Söngvakeppnin).
+- Festival: The broadcaster holds a slightly longer competition, usually with one or two semi-finals and a grand final.
+Sometimes the competition takes place over the course of a week (Italy’s Sanremo or Albania’s Festivali i Këngës) or over a couple of weekends (Portugal’s Festival da Canção or Estonia’s Eesti Laul).

-- Selection Series: The broadcaster held a long-form competition to determine their artist and song, usually with multiple rounds of winnowing down options.
+- Selection Series: The broadcaster holds a long-form competition to determine their artist and song, usually with multiple rounds of winnowing down options.
+Sweden’s Melodifestivalen (Melfest) is the gold standard.

 - Hybrid: A broadcaster may use one method to determine their artist and another method to select their song.